Pick a payment option that's right for you

 Know the pricing before you charge

 Electrify Canada's charging costs are by the minute.
 These per-minute costs are dependent on your location and the power level in which your car is placed at the beginning of the charging session.
-This new pricing structure is called power level pricing.
+This current pricing structure is called power level pricing.
+2

 We’re aiming to keep prices as low as possible, while giving you more chargers, with faster speeds, in better locations across the country.